phpro/http-tools/README.md

 # HTTP-Tools

-The goal of this package is to provide you some tools to set-up a consistent HTTP integration.
+The goal of this package is to provide you some tools to set-up a data-centric, consistent HTTP integration.
 The HTTP client implementation you want to use is just a small implementation detail and doesn't matter.
 However, here are some default guidelines: